onomatopoetica/01-code-refactor/README.md

 ---

 #### This was a refactoring project for Horiseon Social Solution Services, Inc., a startup marketing agency.
-They sought to optimize their website for search engines and ensure their codebase followed accessibility standards.
+The project scope sought to optimize the Horiseon website for search engines and ensure its codebase followed accessibility standards.

 #### Completion of the acceptance criteria implemented the following items:
 #####   - Semantic HTML elements which follow a logical structure independent of styling and positioning